stephanie0324/Lumigo/README.md

 # New Updates

 > 🎉 Lumigo is born on May 21, 2025

 ## 🆕 Recent Updates

-- **2025/06/29** – Added fallback module for automatic academic document retrieval via **CrossRef + Open Access API**.
-When no related documents are found in the internal DB, Lumigo now searches, downloads, summarizes, and appends up to 5 papers directly into the vector DB.
-- **2025/06/24** – `Analytics Dashboard` is now available with interactive filters for top queries and documents!
+- **2025/07/22** – Migrated vector storage from MongoDB to a local **FAISS index**, simplifying setup and removing external database dependencies.
+- **2025/07/22** – Added a **"Build FAISS Index"** button to the UI, allowing users to re-index their source documents on-demand without restarting the application.
+- **2025/07/22** – Removed analytics and chat history features to streamline the application's focus on core RAG capabilities.

 <details>
   <summary>📜 Timeline (older updates)</summary>